Mom’s Question:

 In the same way, if the feeding has turned into a power struggle between the two of you, this can certainly affect your baby’s willingness to eat.

-Also, take a deep breath and try to get rid of any negative feelings regarding her eating before starting the feeding.
+Also, take a deep breath and try to eliminate any negative feelings regarding her eating before starting the feeding.
 Smile at her.
-Put on some soothing music or some TV-show or whatever.
+Put on some soothing music or some TV show or whatever.
 And decide for yourself that you will not try to force your daughter to eat at all.

 Healthy children do not starve themselves.